Embanking of the tidal Thames: Later research

 Spurrell's theory was supported by the radiocarbon dating of Thames microfossils by Robert Devoy (1979).

 Building the walls: incentives and methods

-Inning
+Winning farmland ("inning")

 Inning was a land reclamation process in which riverside marshland was enclosed and drained.
 Starting from hard ground, typically farmers would build out into the marsh a pair of cross-walls, called counter walls.
 Then they would complete the gap by building a wall between the ends.
 The strip of marshland was now enclosed, and could be drained.
 Such an enclosure was often called a hope, which occasionally survives in English placenames.

 Drained marshland was exceptionally fertile, and might be worth two or three times (or even six times) as much as ordinary farmland, since grain could be grown and shipped to London (population 80,000), one of Europe's largest cities.
 However, as the land dried, the peaty soil shrank, lowering the surface well below high water mark, and making it all the more imperative to maintain the wall.